 Parachute drops are important to complete the mission of the Marine Corps because they are an essential method of inserting personnel and supplies into combat zones.

 “It is important because that’s how we get Marines into the [forward edge of the battle area],” said Capt.
 Joseph McLaughlin, a KC-130J pilot with VMGR-352 and a Redondo Beach, California, native.

-According to Cpl.
-Alejandro Gonzalez, a crew master with VMGR-352 and an Arvada, Colorado, native, this training enables Marines to support combat forces if an area is too dangerous for aircraft to land safely or impassable for vehicles.
+The training enabled Marines to support combat forces if an area is too dangerous for aircraft to land safely or impassable for vehicles, according to Cpl.
+Alejandro Gonzalez, a crew master with VMGR-352 and an Arvada, Colorado, native.

-“[It allows] us not only to get people on the ground in a certain area, but also to be able to train our pilots to go out in Afghanistan or any forward deployed area,” Gonzales said.
+“[It allows] us not only to get people on the ground in a certain area, but also to be able to train our pilots to go out in Afghanistan or any forward deployed area,” said Gonzales.
 “We can have full confidence … that we can take off, get to a point, drop on that point with accuracy, and accomplish the mission.”